ensarsoftware/remote-for-tricaster-privacy-policy/README.md

 **Remote for TriCaster does not collect, transmit, or share any personal data with the Developer or with any third party for analytics, advertising, or profiling purposes.**

-The App is a remote-control utility for NewTek/Vizrt TriCaster video production systems and compatible production hardware (for example vMix, Resolume, Blackmagic Videohub, NDI sources, teleprompter engines, and similar devices).
-All data you enter stays **on your device** and is used only to communicate with the equipment **you** configure on **your own local network**.
+The App is a remote-control utility for NewTek/Vizrt TriCaster video production systems.
+All data you enter stays **on your device** and is used only to communicate with the TriCaster system **you** configure on **your own local network**.
 We do **not** operate any server that receives your data.

 2\.
 Information stored on your device
 -------------------------------------

 To make the App usable, the following information is stored **locally on your device** (using Android SharedPreferences and DataStore).
 It is never uploaded to us:

-*   **Connection settings** — IP addresses, host names and port numbers of the TriCaster and any other devices you choose to control.
+*   **Connection settings** — the IP address / host name and port of the TriCaster system you connect to.
 *   **Login credentials (optional)** — if you enable the “remember” option, the username and password you use to connect to your TriCaster are saved on the device so you do not have to re-enter them.
 You can disable this at any time, and clearing it removes the stored values.
-*   **Access tokens / keys (optional)** — for certain integrations (e.g. StreamHub token, VideoWall key) any value you enter is stored locally to maintain the connection.
 *   **App lock PIN (optional)** — if you enable a PIN or device lock to protect the App, the PIN is stored locally on the device.
 *   **Production content you create** — teleprompter scripts, macros, DataLink lower-third entries (such as a guest name and title that you type for an on-air graphic), DSK/source assignments, and similar configuration.
-This content is stored locally and sent only to the production devices you control.
+This content is stored locally and is sent only to the TriCaster system you control.
 *   **App preferences** — language, theme, layout choices, and other UI settings.
 *   **Custom images (optional)** — if you select a logo or splash image, the App stores a reference to that image on your device.